-When you milk first comes in you will be leaking A LOT! so make sure you have plenty of nursing pads.
+When your milk first comes in you will be leaking A LOT! so make sure you have plenty of nursing pads.
 You won’t always leak I promise you that.
-Your milk is based on supply and demand so when you first start your body makes more milk since you are nursing for frequently and it’s not sure how much to let down.
+Your milk is based on supply and demand so when you first start your body makes more milk since you are nursing frequently and it’s not sure how much to let down.

 I was so fascinated with breastfeeding!
 At first, your boobs will be constantly full of milk so make sure your baby is getting full feedings to help prevent mastitis.
 Over time your body learns when your baby is going to eat and how much they eat so your body will let down the perfect amount of milk at the right time!

 Every time I was in pain I always kept saying that it is for a good cause because my child is worth more than any pain.
 That helped me through tough times when my baby was little.

 1. To Lower My Expectations